jundalisay/spblist/content/en/research/indian/gospel/chapter-03.md

 ## Uninspired scholarship condemned

+{{< l a="Ramakrishna" >}}
-MASTER: "But you don't belong to that class.
+But you don't belong to that class.
 Mere pundits are like diseased fruit that becomes hard and will not ripen at all.
 Such fruit has neither the freshness of green fruit nor the flavour of ripe.

 Vultures soar very high in the sky, but their eyes are fixed on rotten carrion on the ground.
 The book-learned are reputed to be wise, but they are attached to 'woman and gold'.

 Like the vultures, they are in search of carrion.
 They are attached to the world of ignorance.
-Compassion, love of God, and renunciation are the glories of true knowledge."
+Compassion, love of God, and renunciation are the glories of true knowledge.
+{{< /l >}}

 Vidyasagar listened to these words in silence.
 The others, too, gazed at the Master and were attentive to every word he said.